 Mutual fund theorem: A result associated with the CAPM, asserting that investors will choose to invest their entire risky portfolio in a market-index or mutual fund.

-Mutual offset: A system, such as the arrangement between the CME and SIMEX, which allows trading positions established on one exchange to be offset or transferred on another exchange.
+Mutual offset: A system, such as an arrangement between the CME and SIMEX, which allows trading positions established on one exchange to be offset or transferred on another exchange.

 Mutually exclusive investment decisions: Investment decisions in which the acceptance of a project precludes the acceptance of one or more alternative projects.